cirosantilli/ruby-cheat/README.md

         so `!` which has lower precedence is more general (you can always add precedence with parenthesis, but not remove it)
     - `raise` vs `fail`
+    - `Proc` vs methods: why have both?
+Complicates everything.

+    If you are the poetic type, this comparison between programming languages and cars puts it beautifully <http://users.cms.caltech.edu/~mvanier/hacking/rants/cars.html>:

+    > Ruby is a car that was formed when the Perl, Python and Smalltalk cars were involved in a three-way collision.
+    > A Japanese mechanic found the pieces and put together a car which many drivers think is better than the sum of
+    > the parts.
+Other drivers, however, grumble that a lot of the controls of the Ruby car have been duplicated or
+    > triplicated, with some of the duplicate controls doing slightly different things in odd circumstances,
+    > making the car harder to drive than it ought to be.
+A redesign is rumored to be in the works.

 -   requires of requires are also required.